James W. Nichols

-James W. "Jim" Nichols (born June 19, 1946) is an American farmer and politician.
+James W. Nichols (born June 19, 1946) is an American farmer and politician.

 Career

 Nichols lives in Lake Benton, Lincoln County, Minnesota and is a farmer.
 He received his bachelor's degree from the University of Minnesota Morris.
 Nichols served in the Minnesota Senate from 1977 to 1981 and was a Democrat.
 He then served as the commissioner of the Minnesota Department of Agriculture from 1982 to 1990.